 |In order to maintain the finish of your floor for the long term, it is recommended that the floor is scrubbed and resealed every 2 – 3 years.
 We would recommend that these works are carried out by DYNAMIK Sports Floors.|

 Sand & Reseal*

-*The frequency of when such works need to be carried out depends on the hours of use of the facility, the quality of the day to day maintenance regime and whether or not the floor is protected during non-sporting events.
+*The frequency of when such works need to be carried out depends on the hours the facility is used, the quality of the day to day maintenance regime and whether or not the floor is protected during non-sporting events.

 - For the weekly clean we recommend using Bona Sportive Cleaner and for the deep clean we recommend Bona Sportive Cleaner Plus.